 Try out 18 taps of rotating exotic microbrews from around the world, and a list of bottled beers and ciders with Asian-inspired pub grub to pair with the beers.
 On tap, there are labels from both major and more experimental brands alike, and if a craft beer is making its first entry into Singapore, you’ll often find Freehouse the place they’ll first launch.
 Food-wise, the menu has reliable, dude-food items like burgers with fries, bacon tempura and cereal frog legs.
 21A Boon Tat St.

 You won’t find a staggering selection of drafts at The Capitol Kempinski’s Frieda, but what the casual German restaurant does provide is a unique list of authentic German craft beers.
-A short row of taps line the bar outside (in the space that was formerly TAP Craft Beer Bar), dispensing easy-drinking brews like light pilsners and the hotel-exclusive Frieda Lager—from only $8 a pint.
+A short row of taps line the bar outside, dispensing easy-drinking brews like light pilsners and the hotel-exclusive Frieda Lager—from only $8 a pint.
 If you’re still thirsty, try the selection of bottled German beers as well. #01-87, The Capitol Kempinski, 15 Stamford Rd.

 Having left their previous space at PasarBella in Turf City, the bottle shop, bar and classroom is now located more conveniently in Wheelock Place.
 The store doesn’t just boast an impressive array of over 150 labels—including less common bottles like our favorite Steenbrugge Double Brown; it also features a library of beer books, and organizes regular workshops for folks serious about their suds.
 They also have a small selection of frequently changing taps. #02-01A Wheelock Place